 Attention Autism is a highly motivating and creative approach to building attention and early communication skills and I highly recommend any parent, carer, family member or anyone working with children with autism, to learn more about Attention Autism.

 ‘Attention Autism’ was developed by specialist speech and language therapist, Gina Davies.

 The approach is based on:

-- We know that people with autism are visual learners and have good visual skills, therefore, we should use visuals and pictures to share a message, reduce anxiety and add structure.
+We know that autistic individuals are often visual learners and have good visual skills, therefore, we should use visuals and pictures to share a message, reduce anxiety and add structure.
 We must also ensure we demonstrate an activity first, as well as modelling how to take part in an activity.
 This aids the children’s understanding of what they need to do.

-- Including difficulty with social communication, interaction, rigidity of thought and sensory processing differences.
+Including social communication, interaction, thought and sensory processing differences.

 The Attention Autism activity structure is divided into 4 parts:

 The aims of the bucket session are to: